Pranav-Zodes-44/KDAOverload/README.md

 Currently using ~~RiotWatcher~~ [Cassiopeia](https://github.com/meraki-analytics/cassiopeia) API framework to assist with the Riot API requests.

-Going to play around with using [RiotWatcher](https://github.com/pseudonym117/Riot-Watcher) as well.

 Using [Pycord](https://github.com/Pycord-Development/pycord) as my Discord API framework.

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||